-Spring reels are cheap, don’t take up much space, and are quick to set up.
+YoYo reels are cheap, don’t take up much space, and are quick to set up.
 They are self contained, with the line and lead always wound up.
-This makes them compact, clean, and portable, making them great for car kits or INCH bags.
+This makes them compact, clean, and portable, making them great for bug out bags, especially INCH bags.

 4/13 Throwing Rocks

 It sounds ridiculous, but we’re serious.
 Rocks are not just for traps when it comes to catching fish.
 A well-timed medium-sized rock in shallow water can easily stun or kill a fish.

 Bowfishing is one more way to make the versatile bow and arrow have even more uses.
 While we talk about active and passive fishing techniques on the list- this is the most active of them all.
 It takes a good amount of skill and energy to nail a fish with an arrow.
 Refraction of the water makes it hard to hit fish deep, even if the water is clear and the fish are visible.

 Not many people have a spear laying around, but there are a few different methods you can use to make a fishing spear on the go.
 Crafting a spear out of a branch is pretty easy with some lashings and a little bushcraft skill.

 Fish are pretty easily cornered in shallow water.
 You can use a weir trap to help you out, but herding some fish and then just grabbing or flipping them on the shore is an easy way to get a quick meal.